 8 WORKOUT ESSENTIALS FOR MEN

 Gentleman Within has put together a list of 8 essentials for looking good, feeling more confident, and getting the most out of your workout.
-Whether you’re a weight-lifter, crossfitter, runner, or Richard Simmons jazzercise fanatic, these 8 items will change the way you workout forever.
+Whether you’re a weight-lifter, cross-fitter, runner, or Richard Simmons jazzercise fanatic, these 8 items will change the way you workout forever.

 1. The Right Shoes

-Getting the right shoes might seem easy.
+Getting the right shoes or sneakers might seem easy.
 As long as your feet are covered, you’re good to go, right?
 Depending on what your exercise routine looks like, picking the right shoes can make a huge difference.

 If you spend time on the treadmill or at the track, you’ll want running shoes.
-Running shoes are softer and more flexible in the mid-section while remaining firm on the heel and toe.
+Running sneakers are softer and more flexible in the mid-section while remaining firm on the heel and toe.
 They’re designed to help take the repetitive pressure off your foot.